davestewart/davestewart-content/content/blog/programming/nuxt-auto-import/index.md

 - we use aliases (such as `#tokendesigner`) to target layers

-What's interesting regarding the deep nesting above, is that a the component mentioned could take one of 11 naming combinations – and still get auto-imported – but IDE tooling would likely only locate 4 of these files:
+What's interesting regarding the deep nesting above, is that any of the following are valid auto-import locations if path-prefixing is turned on – but IDE tooling may only would likely only locate 4 of these files:

 ```
 components                -->  TdAdjustTabPriceAndMarketCapPerformance